NEBRASKA

 (1846 - 1848), Nebraska City

 Originally named Camp Kearny.
-This was the first Army fort to protect the Oregon Trail, but it was abandoned because this site was too far from the trail.
-A modern reconstruction of the blockhouse once stood on the original site at Table Creek, but was torn down in the 1990's and the state marker removed.
-An historical plaque of the fort still remains on the back of an Oregon Trail marker located about 50 feet from the original fort site, at 6th and Central.
+This was the first Army post specifically built to protect the Oregon Trail, but it was abandoned because this site was too far from the actual trail.
+The log buildings were left standing, and later became the nucleus of the new town.
+The blockhouse survived until 1888.
+A 1930's reconstruction of the blockhouse once stood on the original site at Table Creek, but was torn down in the 1990's and the state marker removed.
+An historical plaque (1931) of the fort still remains on the back of an Oregon Trail monument located about 50 feet north of the original fort site, at 6th Street and Central Avenue.

 (additional info provided courtesy of Jeff Barnes)